nahinsha/nahinsha/README.md

 ## 👨‍💻 About Me

-I'm an aspiring Software Engineer focused on building practical web applications and backend systems.

-I work with Python, Django, Django REST Framework, React.js, JavaScript, SQL, and MySQL, with a focus on REST API development, database-driven applications, authentication, and real-world problem solving.
+I'm a Full-Stack Developer working with Python, Django, Django REST Framework, and React.js.
+I build REST APIs and database-driven web applications.

 ---